tannerhelland/photodemon-dot-org/_posts/2013-09-19-photodemon-6-0-beta-is-live.md

   * <del>Some hotkeys don't fire unless the main form is first clicked.
 This is a known problem with VB, and will _hopefully_ be fixed by release.</del>  Fixed!

-  * <del>Master language file is missing a few minor text entries.
+  * <del>Main en-US language file is missing a few minor text entries.
 This will be fixed by release.</del>  Fixed!

 The beta version was released before these bugs items were fixed.
 Developers can download updated source code, with these fixes, [from GitHub](https://github.com/tannerhelland/PhotoDemon).